 Qualifications

-Alex joined Christ Church and the School of Geography and the Environment in January 2017 having previously taught at the University of Nottingham and Durham University.
-Alex has a BA (Hons, first class) and PhD from the University of British Columbia.
-Alex was the recipient of a British Academy Mid-Career Fellowship in 2016.
+I joined Christ Church and the School of Geography and the Environment in January 2017 having previously taught at the University of Nottingham and Durham University.
+I have a BA (Hons, first class) and PhD from the University of British Columbia.
+I was the recipient of a British Academy Mid-Career Fellowship in 2016.

-Human Geography core papers; New Approaches to Urban Geography.
+I teach the Human Geography core papers, and New Approaches to Urban Geography.

 Books